 1895 – The world’s first motion picture camera

-Created by the world’s first filmmakers, Auguste and Louis Lumiere, the camera helped them in debuting the first-ever motion picture, Sortie de l’usine Lumière de Lyon, later in the same year.
+Created by the world’s first filmmakers, Auguste, and Louis Lumiere, the camera helped them debut their first-ever motion picture, and also Sortie de l’usine Lumière de Lyon, later in the same year.

 1927 – First movie with synchronized dialogue

 The movie The Jazz Singer was created, post 32 years of silent movies.
-Produced by the Warner Brothers, with a Vitaphone sound-on-disc system, was adapted from one of Samson Raphaelson’s short stories, “The Day of Atonement” – the movie contained six songs.
+Produced by the Warner Brothers, with a Vitaphone sound-on-disc system, was adapted from one of Samson Raphaelson ’s short stories, “The Day of Atonement” – the movie had six songs.

 1967 – First portable video system

 The Sony DV-2400 Video Rover portapak, consisting of a large black and white camera and a separate record-only VCR unit.
-The device is light enough for a single person to carry around, however, it takes two people to operate it; one ran the camera while the other carried and managed the VCR unit.
+The device is light enough for a single person to carry around, however, it takes two people to operate it; one runs the camera while the other carries and manages the VCR unit.
 On a side note, 2015 – the reputable Sony, created its Alpha A7S II model; a mirrorless, full-frame CMOS, 4K, 12.2 MP resolution with a 3.0-inch tilting display monitor.
 Quite the evolution, right?

 1984 – Digital video is invented